appveyor/website/src/_posts/2018-10-02-github-apps-integration.md

 * **Read** access to members, metadata, and pull requests
 * **Read** and **write** access to checks and commit statuses

 With GitHub App repository webhooks and deploy (SSH) keys stay untouched.
-Instead of adding a deploy (SSH) key to the repo the App uses "installation" token for cloning the repo via HTTPS.
-Installation token is rotating each hour.
+Instead of adding a deploy (SSH) key to the repo the App uses an "installation" token for cloning the repo via HTTPS.
+That installation token is rotated hourly.
-For starting new builds on push and pull requests AppVeyor App uses centralized webhook handler which is called all app-enabled repos.
+To start new builds on push and pull requests, AppVeyor App uses a centralized webhook handler which is called by all app-enabled repos.

 You can read more [about GitHub Apps](https://developer.github.com/apps/about-apps/) and [their differences from OAuth Apps](https://developer.github.com/apps/differences-between-apps/).